The Story of SF New Tech

 The SFNT Era (2006-2020)

 SF New Tech wasn't just an event series—it was a rite of passage.
-From 2006 to 2020, hundreds of founders stepped onto stages across San Francisco—from the Mars Bar to CNET, the Metreon, Mighty, and DocuSign—to give their first public demo, pitch their vision, and face the honest feedback of their peers.
+From 2006 to 2020, hundreds of founders stepped onto stages across San Francisco—from the Mars Bar to CNET, the Metreon, Dolby Labs Screening Room, Mighty, and DocuSign—to give their first public demo, pitch their vision, and face the honest feedback of their peers.

 In an era before demo days became polished productions, SF New Tech was raw, authentic, and fiercely community-driven.
 Founders demoed alpha products, sketches on whiteboards, and half-baked ideas that would eventually reshape entire industries.